Both low-cost cell phone service providers rely on Verizon’s LTE towers to provide coverage, but key differences remain.

 A cool feature with Xfinity Mobile is that you have the freedom to change plans whenever you want.
 If you’re on By the Gig and use a lot of data during a particular month, just switch to the Unlimited plan at any time.
 You can always switch back later.

-As I mentioned, Xfinity Mobile and Visible both use Verizon’s 4G LTE network — but Xfinity Mobile added 5G coverage (where available) in May 2020.
+As I mentioned, Xfinity Mobile and Visible both use Verizon’s network and include 5G access.

 With Xfinity Mobile, you also get access to millions of Comcast’s Wi-Fi hotspots in addition to Verizon’s network.
 Connecting to those hotspots can lower your data usage if you’re on a By the Gig plan, and you can use Wi-Fi calling in cellular dead zones if your phone is compatible.

-Meanwhile, Visible uses Verizon’s 4G-enabled towers only, so some towers on their prepaid and postpaid network aren’t accessible.
-However, Visible told me it has domestic roaming available through some third-party towers to provide service in areas where Verizon 4G isn’t available.
+Meanwhile, Visible uses Verizon’s 5G and 4G-enabled towers only, so some towers on their prepaid and postpaid network aren’t accessible.
+However, Visible told me it has domestic roaming available through some third-party towers to provide service in some areas.